suresh-gandhi/Problem-Solving/Linked Lists/Swap Nodes in Pairs.md

 - When the Linked List has no nodes.
 - When the Linked List consists of only one node.

-In both these cases we can simply return the Linked List as it is.
+In both these cases we can simply return the Linked List as it is because we cannot swpa nodes anymore.
 The code below is adjusted according to this fact.

 ## C++ Implementation
 ```